qm9941/ObjectDetection/README.md

 ## Conclusion
 This first project of the Self Driving Car Engineer Nanodegree program has been a interesting and also challenging one.
 It's clear, that just the surface of the matter could be scratched.
-The project will serve as a starting point for further exploration in the field of object detection, especially for building intuition about interpreting the metrics and improving the models from there.
+The project will serve as a starting point for further exploration in the field of object detection, especially for building intuition about interpreting the metrics and improving the models from there.<br>
+The reviewer pointed out the topic of imbalanced training data.
+This will be a mandatory part in the data analysis of future projects, as well as considering any imbalanced training data when evaluating the model performance and making the appropriate changes along the machine learning workflow.